 About the Society

-The Society of Professional Economists (SPE) is the leading organisation serving business economists in the UK.
+The Society of Professional Economists (SPE) is the leading organisation serving professional economists in the UK and Europe.

 The SPE is governed by a Council of 12 elected members, with all Full Members and Fellows eligible for election.
 The Chairman is elected by Council members.
 The Society has a President and Vice Presidents, also elected by the Council.